-Current fleet procurement planning assumes that a tranche of new rolling stock, comprising 44 2-car Matangi units, will be acquired during 2018-24.
+Current fleet procurement planning assumes that a tranche of new rolling stock, comprising 44 x 2-car consist EMUs, will be acquired during 2018-24.
 This tranche would replace the last of the Ganz Mavag (GM) units but it would require the refurbishment of 88 GM cars in 2009-15.
 This is called the "base" option.